 - Help you sleep better.
 Provided you exercise at least three hours before bedtime, exercise can result in a deeper and more restful slumber.

 - Improve mood.
 It’s been shown that exercise can help to lessen mood swings, improve your self-image, and allow you to feel a greater sense of control.

 - Help to prepare you for childbirth.
 Some studies suggest that exercise can result in a shorter labour, fewer medical interventions, and less exhaustion during childbirth.
 It won’t reduce the pain (damn!), but it may give you the endurance you need to get through it like a child-birthing Superwoman.

 - Make it less likely that you gain excess weight.
 Most experts agree that gaining excess weight during pregnancy makes it harder to lose after the baby is born.
-Regular exercise helps you bounce back into your skinny jeans faster.
+Regular exercise helps you bounce back into your pre-pregnancy clothes faster.

 Now, if an easier birth, a better chance of getting your jeans past your knees, and feeling happy and full of energy appeals to you, then I may just have succeeded in getting you off the couch.

 Safety precautions: how to exercise safely while pregnant